JarnoRalli/gstreamer-examples/deepstream-examples/README.md

 # 2 Source Code

-Some of the examples require C/C++ code to be built.
+[deepstream-retinaface](./deepstream-retinaface/README.md) requires C/C++ code to be built.
 You need the following to build the code:

 * C++17 compatible compiler
 * cmake >= 3.17